Big Steps to Change Corporate Culture

 Just like a company’s strategy and people, workplace culture cannot remain stagnant.
-A corporate culture needs to constantly shift and align with the business and people strategies.
+A corporate culture needs to constantly shift and align with the marketplace realities, business priorities, and talent management strategies.
 Unfortunately, leadership teams often wait too long to take the big steps to change corporate culture to match their new strategies.

 Underestimating the Performance Impact of Culture

-We define culture as the collective stuff (values, beliefs, attitudes, knowledge, stories, communication and behaviors) that defines how things get done on a day-to-day basis.
-Our organizational alignment research found company culture accounts for 40% of the difference between high and low performing teams and organizations in terms of revenue, profitability, customer retention and employee engagement.
+We define culture as the collective stuff (values, beliefs, attitudes, knowledge, stories, communications, practices, and behaviors) that defines how things get done on a day-to-day basis.
+Our organizational alignment research found company culture accounts for 40% of the difference between high and low performing teams and organizations in terms of revenue, profitability, customer retention, leadership effectiveness, and employee engagement.

 Desired Culture and Conflicts

 Unfortunately too many companies have an unclear definition of how they expect employees to behave or have conflicting performance measures and goals.

 How can you expect to perform at your peak if behavior and performance expectations are unclear or if day-to-day decisions undermine long-term strategies to change?

 There are several options for steps to change corporate culture available to companies.
 You can hire new leadership, you can change your values, you can change how people are held accountable and rewarded, or you can restructure the organization.
 While all four options have some merit depending upon what you are trying to accomplish and why, here are the eight big steps to change corporate culture:

 A clear corporate strategy sets the foundation for high levels of purpose, meaning and connection — three critical elements to set the stage for culture change.

 Strategic Clarity accounts for 31% of the difference between high and low performing teams and organizations.
 Do not make the mistake of trying to change your cultural or team norms unless your strategy is clear and attuned to the marketplace challenges you face.